-Many factors affect yield and the impact of a specific weather event varies.
+Many factors affect yield and the affect of a specific weather event varies.
 Timing in growth cycle matters as plants are most sensitive to extreme temperatures during flowering ('anthesis')

-98 when pollination and nascent fruit set occur.
-When flowering occurs and how long the nascent

-- 99 fruit are vulnerable depend on the physiological time (e.g. until a GDH threshold is reached). - Fruit drop early in the season can diminish yield irreversibly for the year.
-Other crops (e.g. - soybean) can re-bloom and recover some yield.
-While thresholds will be given below, they are - not necessarily hard limits.
-For example, duration matters for a plant sensitive to freezing (e.g. lime) as cold slowly penetrates tissues (like a limb).
-Alternatively, soft tissues (like tomato - lime) as cold slowly penetrates tissues (like a limb).
-Alternatively, soft tissues (like tomato leaves) exposed to clear night skies can be harmed during temperatures above freezing.
-Duration - below a threshold matters: two degrees below a threshold for two hours might have similar - 106 consequences as one degree below for four hours.
-A high threshold may mark a point where - 107 production of fruit is not halted but becomes increasingly impaired as temperature rises further - 108 (e.g. maize).
+102 when pollination and nascent fruit set occur.
+When flowering occurs and how long the nascent 103 fruit are vulnerable depend on the physiological time (e.g. until a GDH threshold is reached).
+104 Fruit drop early in the season can diminish yield irreversibly for the year.
+Other crops (e.g. 105 soybean) can re-bloom and recover some yield.
+While thresholds will be given below, they are 106 not necessarily hard limits.
+For example, duration matters for a plant sensitive to freezing (e.g. 107 lime) as cold slowly penetrates tissues (like a limb).
+Alternatively, soft tissues (like tomato 108 leaves) exposed to clear night skies can be harmed during temperatures above freezing.
+Duration 109 below a threshold matters: two degrees below a threshold for two hours might have similar 110 consequences as one degree below for four hours.
+A high threshold may mark a point where 111 production of fruit is not halted but becomes increasingly impaired as temperature rises further 112 (e.g. maize).

-109 The diurnal cycle of temperature affects duration.
-In some tables below, the diurnal range

-110 may be assumed and the extreme temperature cited may be the daily average, implying

-111 maximum temperatures (Tmax) being higher (by 5C, say).
-This distinction is sometimes not

-- 112 clear in the literature.
-Since daily average temperature can be relevant, one needs to consider - daily minimum temperatures (Tmin) too.
-Tmin may be rising faster than daily Tmax169 causing - the diurnal temperature range to decrease.
-The trends are larger in winter than summer in the - 115 Northern Hemisphere, though summer has the same sign as winter trends39.
+The diurnal cycle of temperature affects duration.
+In some tables below, the diurnal range may be assumed and the extreme temperature cited may be the daily average, implying maximum temperatures (Tmax) being higher (by 5C, say).
+This distinction is sometimes not clear in the literature.
+Since daily average temperature can be relevant, one needs to consider daily minimum temperatures (Tmin) too.
+Tmin may be rising faster than daily Tmax169 causing the diurnal temperature range to decrease.
+The trends are larger in winter than summer in the Northern Hemisphere, though summer has the same sign as winter trends39.